godbout/AlfredKat/README.md

 # HUH WASNT THIS WRITTEN IN PHP B4?

 Totally.
 But Apple is getting rid of interpreters in macOS.
-That means that to use this Workflow I would have to ask you to install PHP. and probably some specific version. and probably in some specific place.
+That means that to use this Workflow I would have to ask you to install PHP.
+And probably some specific version.
+And probably in some specific place.
 That Sucks™.
 So it's now written in Swift.

 PHP version is still available here: https://github.com/godbout/alfred-kat.
 It will be missed.
 Source code was beautiful.
 (The last comment might be due to delusion of grandeur.)